peijen/CMPUT404-assignment-css-hell/README.md

 License/Copyright
 =================
+In the Project gutenberg HTML files, the background and overall feelings has been modified into an old style format using CSS by Chris Lin,
+including: change in font, font size, bordering the images, old paper backgrounds, arranged the text align format , and text shadowing the title.

 Textual content is copyright Abram Hindle (C) 2013 under the CC-BY-SA 4.0 unported license.
 Attribution should be a hyperlink to the